|Genres||Punk, skate punk, ska punk, rock, hard rock and low to mid gain genres|

 I heard things in the tone that motivated me to open up some fuzz and muff pedal plugins.
 This move opened up a whole new use for the sim.
 The Audiority Big Goat turned TFBB into a ballsy doom fortress.
 Kind of a hidden gem in the stoner rock friendly sims.
 I gave it at least an hour with fuzz and muff pedals alone.
 The Kuassa Efektor Fuzz plugin also yielded some really nice stoner/doom tones

-The impulses included with TF plugins are normally pretty top shelf considering JST also offer some really great impulse collections.
-TFBB has a really nicely matched cab with mic options for altering the tone but you can bypass it to use your own loader and impulses.
+The impulses included with Toneforge plugins are normally pretty top shelf considering JST also offer some really great impulse collections.
+The Toneforge Ben Bruce has a really nicely matched cab with mic options for altering the tone but you can bypass it to use your own loader and impulses.
 When I took a couple hours with the impulse selection, I was really happy with how many cabs matched nicely with the amp.

 Onboard you have two channels, pedals, impulse, and more to play with that are all high quality.
 I especially liked the rotary chorus and delay effects for the clean channel.